 Never!
 No Way!

-Never in my wildest dreams did I ever think I would, or even could, become Vegetarian.
+Never in my wildest dreams did I ever think I would, or even could, become a Vegetarian.
 Ten years ago, if I had gone to a psychic, and their reading told me that I will become a Vegetarian in the future, I would have laughed hysterically in their face and requested a refund right on the spot!

 I have been an avid meat eater my entire life.
 I can recall countless different moments where I stated that I could never become vegetarian because I just love steak

-Friends and family were shocked when I told them I am becoming Vegetarian.
+Friends and family were shocked when I told them I am becoming a Vegetarian.
 They all know how much I love my eat.
 Many of them thought it was a joke.

 How It All Happened